 Tickets are bought directly online – just make your purchase then show a printed or mobile copy aboard the bus.

-You can buy your advance tickets at Turisme Barcelona by clicking the button below.
+You can buy your advance Aerbosu tickets online and support us and our work using the button below.

 - El Prat Airport

 - Plaça Catalunya (the most central point in Barcelona)

 Add an Unlimited Transport Pass on Top

 Looking to combine the Aerobus with a discount all-in-one Barcelona transport pass?